kristi11/PortfolioWebsite/README.md

 * To login to your app you will need to verify your email, so in order to do that you will need to setup an email server.
 I recommend using mailhog.
 The easiest way to get it up and running locally is to download the [mailhog](https://sourceforge.net/projects/mailhog.mirror/) `.zip` file, run it and update the `.env` file with the following information: `MAIL_HOST=localhost`.
 The default value might be `MAIL_HOST=mailpit`

 * Run `php artisan serve` to boot up the app (if working on a local server).

+## To optimize the performance you can run the following commands

+* `php artisan config:cache` - to cache the config file
+* `php artisan route:cache` - to cache the routes
+* `php artisan view:cache` - to cache the views

 ### Have fun with your new app!